-• Satisfactorily complete a minimum of 34 semester hours with a cumulative GPA of 3.0 or above.
+Satisfactorily complete a minimum of 32 to 36 semester hours with a cumulative GPA of 3.0 or above.

 - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours. - Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours. - Successfully complete the Scchool Counseling Portfolio (reading fees are assessed during the final semester of school counseling internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.

 Spiritual Integration (3 hours)

-GCEP 561 Spirituality and Clinical 3
+GCEP 561 Spirituality and Clinical Praxis 3

-Praxis -

-School Counseling Core (25 hours)
+School Counseling Core (27 hours)

 GCEP 503 Risk and Resilience in Youth 3

-GCEP 505 Strategies in School 3
+GCEP 505 Strategies in School Counseling 3

-Counseling

-GCEP 506 Classroom Teaching and 3
+GCEP 506 Classroom Teaching and Learning 3

-Learning

 GCEP 507 Teaching Practicum 3

+GCEP 508 Action Research 2

-GCEP 509 Lifestyle and Career 3
+GCEP 509 Lifestyle and Career Development 3

-Development

 GCEP 511 Ethical and Legal Issues 3

 GCEP 515 Treatment Planning I 1

 GCEP 518 Treatment Planning II 1

 GCEP 519 Clinical Portfolio 1

-GCEP 566 Research Methods and 2
+GCEP 566 Research Methods and Statistics 2

-Statistics

 GCEP 571 Tests and Assessments 2

 Clinical Internship (6 hours)

-Students must choose one of the
+Students must choose one of the following sequences:

-following sequences:

-GCEP 512 Internship A: Early 3
+GCEP 512 Internship A: Early Childhood and Elementary Counseling I and 3

-Childhood and Elementary Counseling I
+GCEP 513 Internship A: Early Childhood and Elementary Counseling II 3

-and
+GCEP 516 Internship B: Middle Level and High School Counseling I and 3

-GCEP 513 Internship A: Early 3
+GCEP 517 Internship B: Middle Level and High School Counseling II 3

-Childhood and Elementary Counseling

-II
+Notes:

-• Students who have previously taken a career counseling and/or ethical and legal issues graduate course may request that the course be reviewed for possible transfer credit.
-If transfer credit is granted for 2 credits each, for the two courses, they may register for only 1 credit in GCEP 570 Lifestyle and Career Development and/or 1 credit in GCEP 511 Ethical and Legal Issues.
+Students who have previously taken a career counseling and/or ethical and legal issues graduate course may request that the course be reviewed for possible transfer credit.
+If transfer credit is granted for 2 credits each they may register for only 1 credit in GCEP 509 Lifestyle and Career Development and/or 1 credit in GCEP 511 Ethical and Legal Issues.

 - The internship can be at either or both of the paired levels: Level 1: Early Childhood and Elementary Counseling, and Level 2: Middle Level and High School.
 Internship requires a minimum of 600 clock hours of supervised school counseling experience in a public or approved private school per TSPC guidelines. - The teaching practicum for school counseling must be supervised and consist of a minimum of 200 clock hours in a regular classroom in a public or approved private school per TSPC guidelines.
 It must include a minimum of 75 clock hours of full responsibility for teaching and classroom management.
-Students are required to take: GCEP 506 Classroom Teaching and Learning and GCEP 507 Selected Topics in Curriculum and Instruction: Teaching Practicum.
+Students are required to take: GCEP 506 Classroom Teaching and Learning and GCEP 507 Teaching Practicum.